ralish/bash-script-template/BACKLOG.md

 # 1) GLITCHES

-- glow show read from ~/tmp/bashlava_help.md or from a variable
+Can we generate a MD into a var and use App_glow to read the MD file ?

 # 2) NEXT FEATURES

-- add rules to more fct
-	- App_Is_Version_a_Valid_Number
-	- App_Is_Input3_Empty_as_it_should
+Produce new videos:

-- Produce new videos: since `deploy` is simpler and without `m`
+	- since `deploy` is simpler and without `m`

-- Don't write on disk!
+Don't write on disk!
 	- App_update_changelog:
 	- help

-- if else logic ...
-	- add more FATAL error possibilities

-- fct wip-sync-origin-from-upstream
+fct wip-sync-origin-from-upstream

+option to list functions
-- list functions from add-on
+	- from add-on

-- show custom script to update a package.json version

 # 3) NEED HELP